 Jump to the bottom to see the York City Walls Trail.

 The original York Walls date back to 71 AD, when the city of York was erected as a Roman military fortress on the banks of the River Ouse and given the name Eboracum.
-With the Viking invasion of 866AD, the city was renamed Jorvik and the original Roman Walls were covered with dirt with a wooden palisade added to create an even stronger defensible shield.
-Some parts of the original Roman walls remain – such as the spectacular lower section of the Multangular Tower, which stands in the Museum Gardens, between the Yorkshire Museum and St Leonard’s Hospital.
+With the Viking invasion of 866AD, the city was renamed Jorvik and the original Roman Walls were covered with dirt.
+A wooden palisade was added to create an even stronger defensible shield.
+Some parts of the original Roman walls remain – such as the spectacular lower section of the Multangular Tower.
+You can find it in the Museum Gardens, between the Yorkshire Museum and St Leonard’s Hospital.

 1. Micklegate Bar